 An artist, writer, and slow fashion advocate, Meg has a background in philosophy and progressive education.
 She was deeply influenced by the writing of Paolo Freire and her three years teaching in a rural Montessori school in northern Mexico.

-After a decade of homeschooling her kids, she pivoted to focus on her fiber arts business.
-But surprise surprise, she can't let go of child-led, project-based learning, so she enthusiastically followed Finn into this little podcast adventure.
+After a decade of homeschooling her kids, she pivoted to focus on her fiber arts business (Sew Liberated).
+But surprise surprise, she can't let go of child-led, project-based learning, so she enthusiastically followed Finn into this podcast adventure.

 Middle kid